Urigo/angular-meteor/README.md

     {{> foo}}

 ### Dynamic routing
-Routes will automaticlly be created based on a template's name.
+Routes will automaticlly be created based on a template's name, however, you can override the dynamic routes by manually assigning a route using $routeProvider.
 The route will load that template and conditionally load a controller with the same name if it exists.
 Based on the URL, this is how you should name your templates:

 | URL                               | Template / Controller name     | $routeParams |
 | :-------------------------------- | :----------------------------- | :----------- |